 Also known as a defined benefit scheme.
 With this type of pension, the amount of retirement income an employee gets is set in advance.
 The amount of income they get is usually based on the number of years they have been a member of the scheme, an accrual rate and their earnings.

 An annuity income is payable for as long as the annuitant - the person receiving the annuity - lives.
-If they die soon after purchasing an annuity, they may feel that they won't have had the best value.
-They can therefore choose a guarantee period (typically 5 or 10 years), which means that, if they die within that guarantee period, the annuity will continue to be paid for the remainder of that period.
+They can choose a guarantee period (anything up to 30 years), which means that, if they die within that guarantee period, the annuity will continue to be paid for the remainder of that period.
 Annuitants can nominate anyone to receive the income from their guarantee period.

 This is the part of pension benefit built up in defined benefit schemes, which relates to contracting out between 1978 and 1997 and is roughly equivalent to the amount of State Earnings Related Pension Scheme (SERPS) which would have been paid for that period.
 This is the minimum pension payable under the scheme.
 As GMP is a replacement of a state benefit, certain restrictions apply to the income you receive from it.
 In a landmark decision which will impact most defined benefit (DB) pension schemes, the High Court held on 26 October 2018 that pension schemes must equalise for the effect of GMPs providing different benefits for men and women.